yapshinn/moe-kuochuansec/_cca/Uniformed Groups/Girls' Brigade.md

 [https://www.gb.org.sg/](https://www.gb.org.sg/)

 **Officers, Volunteer Adult Leaders (VALs), Warrant Officers and Junior Officers**<br>
-We have a team of dedicated officers, volunteers, WOs and JOs assisting the company at each parade.
-We are very thankful for all of them and our 28th Company Alumni who played a huge part in guiding and leading the Brigadiers.
+<p style="text-align: justify">We have a team of dedicated officers, volunteers, WOs and JOs assisting the company at each parade.
+We are very thankful for all of them and our 28th Company Alumni who played a huge part in guiding and leading the Brigadiers.</p>

 ### Area of Focus

 <img src="/images/The%20Kuo%20Chuan%20Experience/CCA/Girls%20Brigade/gb2.jpg" style="width:30%;margin-right:15px;" align = "left">

-The programmes in Girls’ Brigade are designed to cater towards the holistic development of the child.
+<p style="text-align: justify">The programmes in Girls’ Brigade are designed to cater towards the holistic development of the child.

 Through the engaging and interesting activities planned out for them, our girls discover their interests and talents.
 They also develop much values and competencies through these activities, which are needed in this rapidly changing society.

 In their years with us, girls also find support through friends as they work together and grow as lifelong learners.

 Some highlights of our activities include archery, indoor rock climbing, kayaking and dancing!
-These learning experiences serve as platforms for our girls to grow as servant leaders and scholars.
+These learning experiences serve as platforms for our girls to grow as servant leaders and scholars.</p>

 ### Programmes